durajrafal/IssueTracker/README.md

 * ✅ Project access only for members
 * ✅ CRUD actions for Issue entity
 * ✅ Auditing changes for entites
+* ✅ Assigning members to Issues
 * 🔜 User notification
-* 🔜 Assigning members to Issues
 * 🔜 Working with Issues (commenting, attachments, task lists etc.)
 * 🔜 Projects dashboard

 > ### Note
 > My main focus when I started this project was backend.
 However I decided to implement also frontend to make it more enjoyable to explore.
 I chose razor views as a simple default solution.
 In some places I wanted to have more interactive functionality so I used Typescript and created API endpoints to fulfill this.
 That's why I ended up with some mix-up of both kind of endpoints.
 I'm aware that better and cleaner solution would be to create a REST API and have separate frontend project.
-I made this sacrifice so I could focus mostly on backend before learning any of frontend frameworks, while still having some decent GUI.
+I've made this sacrifice so I could focus mostly on backend before learning any of frontend frameworks, while still having some decent GUI.

 ## How to run locally
 Please clone this repository and open in Visual Studio 2022.